s-aska/KeyClip/README.md

 carthage update
 ```

-On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the Carthage.build folder on disk.
+On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the Carthage/Build/(iOS|Mac) folder on disk.

 ## Usage